Questions Anyone Can Ask

 Additional Information

-Failure rates related to: strategy, best practices, models, legislations, initiatives, projects, innovations, and so forth
+Failure rates can be related to: strategy, best practices, models, legislations, initiatives, projects, innovations, and so forth

 Introductions: Tutorials 1 and 2